Planning Commission – GK Notes

 • The Deputy Chairman supervises the day-to-day activities of the Commission.

-• The Finance Minister, the Minister of Planning, the Defense Minister, the Minister of Food and Agriculture are among the members of this Commission.
+• The Finance Minister, Minister of Planning, Defense, Food and Agriculture, etc are a few members of this Commission.

 • The Cabinet Secretary serves as the ex-officio secretary of the Planning Commission.

-• The Planning Commission in India was formed on 15 March 1950 under the leadership of Jawaharlal Nehru and economic planning started also from that time.
+• It was formed on 15 March 1950 under the leadership of Jawaharlal Nehru.

 # Functions of the Planning Commission: